sroebuck/project-management-docs/README.md

 of documents can be stored in formats that focus principally on content and structure and are not distracted by style and presentation.
 However, this is a compromise because, to be useful, it is helpful if document templates can be lifted and applied directly without the need for further formatting.
-One possible solution to this would be to have some combination of structure documents and style sheets to automatically render the structured documents in various different styles.
-But watch out, that sounds too heavy weight an idea already!
+The current decision is to use Markdown format wherever possible as this can be auto-converted to HTML and from there to a solid clean ODT format with suitable styling.

 Okay, really final point.
 All contributions encouraged!

-Stuart Roebuck - 2009-04-18
+Stuart Roebuck - 2009-04-22